denini08/old/index.md

 - Software Testing
 - Software Development

-**I'm developing a new webpage at https://denini08.github.io/cv (currently under construction).*
+**I'm developing a new webpage at https://denini08.github.io/cv*

 ---